joelchrono12/joelchrono12.ml/index.md

 ---
 title: Home | joelchrono12
-header: Welcome to my space
+header: Welcome to my website
-description: I am Joelchrono12, you are visiting my personal blog.
+description: Hello!
+I am Joel, you are visiting my personal blog.
 Here you can see some of my thoughts and ramblings about tech, gaming and my hobbies.
 I hope you enjoy your visit!
 permalink: /
 layout: default
 ---
+Se the tools I use [here](/uses/)

 # Latest blogs